gdt050579/AppCUI-rs/docs/chapter-5/opensave_dialogs.md

 <img src="img/open.png" width=500/>

-An open dialog can be open using the following method:
+An open dialog can be opened using the following method:
 ```rs
 fn dialogs::open(title: &str,
                  file_name: &str,